BlueCodeThree/Next-Level-Lifts/README.md

 Your program needs to plan the optimal set of instructions for the lift to travel, stop, and open its doors."

+## Design Choices

+* Floors will be numbered 1-10, with no ground floor.

 ## Tech Stack

 React with Typescript - using [Create React App](https://github.com/facebook/create-react-app)